Correlation Matrix Method for Phonon Quasiparticles

 Eq. \ref{g} also applies to real systems.
 The key differences are that both modes and frequencies depend on MD temperature, and the coefficients $c^{\vec{k},j}$ become time-dependent due to mode scattering caused by anharmonicity.
-A non-zero $|\frac{dc^{\vec{k},j}(t)}{dt}|$ leads to a finite quasiparticle lifetime, which further depends on the choose of modes.
-If inaccurate modes and the associated frequencies are used to expand MD trajectories or velocities, the coefficients $c^{\vec{k},j}(t)$ will vary more rapidly over time.
+The value $|\frac{dc^{\vec{k},j}(t)}{dt}|$ quantifies the vibration stability of mode $\varphi^{\vec{k},j}$.
+If inaccurate modes and the associated frequencies are used to expand MD trajectories, the coefficients $c^{\vec{k},j}(t)$ will vary more rapidly over time.
 This is clearer in a pure harmonic system, when MD trajectories are decomposed by non-eigenvectors, the normally invariant coefficients become time-dependent.
-This suggests that optimal phonon quasiparticles can be defined as those modes that minimize $|\frac{dc^{\vec{k},j}(t)}{dt}|$, equivalently speaking maximize quasiparticle lifetimes.
+This suggests that optimal phonon quasiparticles can be defined as those modes that minimize $|\frac{dc^{\vec{k},j}(t)}{dt}|$, equivalently speaking maximize stability.